'DNA' for valuable property helps law enforcement return stolen items

 In an effort to recover stolen property, insurance companies have invested in the technology.
 The chips come in a ketchup sized kit, and can be used on up to one hundred items.

-Rosen says, "This new technology enables us to rapidly identify who the owner is, contact them, and get it back to them as soon as possible."
+"This new technology enables us to rapidly identify who the owner is, contact them, and get it back to them as soon as possible," Rosen said.

 People who have been victim of theft think this is a game changer.

-Renee, a theft victim, says, "if someone stole it and you have a way to get it back, I think it's a fantastic idea."

-"I think it's excellent that the city is taking time to help citizens deter crime and figure out a way to solve these petty thefts," says Sheridan.
+"If someone stole it and you have a way to get it back, I think it's a fantastic idea," theft victim Renee says.
+"I think it's excellent that the city is taking time to help citizens deter crime and figure out a way to solve these petty thefts."

 Precinct 1 is offering these kits for free.
 If you're interested, call 713-755-5200.